-For additional information on Records Management guidelines for Kentucky universities, visit Managing Government Records, published by the Kentucky Department for Libraries and Archives and Your Duty Under the Law, a useful online source designed to assist public officials in understanding their duties under the Open Records Law published by the Attorney General’s Office.
+For additional information on Records Management guidelines for Kentucky universities, visit Managing Government Records, published by the Kentucky Department for Libraries and Archives and Open Records/Open Meetings, a useful online source designed to assist public officials in understanding their duties under the Open Records Law published by the Attorney General’s Office.

-To file an Open Records request, please contact Lisa Lang, General Counsel.
+To file an Open Records request, please contact the Office of General Counsel.